What Do Ball Joints Do?

 Ball Joints are the automotive equivalent to the human shoulder.
 Think of a ball and socket design with a base that mounts onto a control arm, and a stem that fits into the tire/wheel assembly.

 As the control arm moves up and down with changing road conditions, the stem (socket) moves so the wheel assembly stays on the ground.
 This stem is able to rotate independently of the base.

 This pivot point allows the the tire/wheel assembly to rotate smoothly when we turn the steering wheel.

 At the Shop

 Most worn ball joints will be found during yearly state inspections or during a routine service check at the shop.
 The technician “shakes” the front end of the car while it is on a lift (off the ground).
 When moving a tire slowly from side to side and up and down, worn parts will have exaggerated movement or “play” which indicates they are worn.

 While making a slow sharp turn, a worn ball joint will make a snapping sound.
 Think of the ball being pulled from the socket then released.

 Likewise, a quick look at your tires may reveal worn ball joints or other front end components.
 Any uneven wear should merit a trip to the shop for a check over.

 Replacement: Urgency, Repair Time & Costs

-Looking for a local mechanic to perform your vehicle inspection?
-Start with Openbay to compare pricing from quality local shops and then book your inspection with the click of a button.
+Looking for a local mechanic to perform your inspection, or know that you’re ready for the repair?
+Start with Openbay to compare pricing from quality local shops and then book your service with the click of a button.